Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

 We will spend much of the day at Charyn Canyon; an amazing creation of nature.
 Numerous ravines and gullies were carved through centuries of wind and rain erosion.
 All along the valley you are surrounded by towers of eroded sedimentary of fantastical forms, such as one that resembles a majestic castle.
 We will have lunch in a local cafe before continuing to explore the canyon.
 We will return to Almaty for dinner in a local restaurant.

 Early afternoon we will travel to Almaty Airport for our flight to Tashkent.
 On arrival we transfer to our hotel, where we can leave our luggage and continue on for a city tour of Tashkent.
-Tashkent, is the capital of Uzbekistan, is a fascinating place.
-During our tour of the city we will discover the Old City, including the Khastimom complex, Tillya Sheikh mosque, Kaffal Shashiy Mausoleum; home of the Holy Koran, Kukaldosh Madrassah, Chorsu bazaar and the Applied Arts Museum.
+Tashkent, the capital of Uzbekistan, is a fascinating place.
+During our tour of the city we will discover the Old City, including the Khastimom complex, Tillya Sheikh mosque, Kaffal Shashiy Mausoleum, Kukaldosh Madrassah, Chorsu bazaar and the Applied Arts Museum.
 We will also visit ceramist Akbar Rahimov’s workshop and have a tea break with oriental sweets.
-You may even have the opportunity to make your own ceramics at an additional cost.
 We will continue our exploration of Tashkent with dinner in a local restaurant.

 We will travel to the mountains in Beldersay where we will spend the day walking through valleys and archa (conifer) forests.
 We will ascend to Urta Kumbel Pass (1850m), a slope that leads up from the Marble River.
 The route will take us down to Shelkam-Su River towards to Chet Jumbel pass (1861m).
 During the walk we’ll enjoy a picnic lunch or eat at a local cafe.
 We will return to Tashkent for a free evening of leisure.
 Dinner is not included on this day.

 We will fly from Tashkent to Urgench; from here we will transfer by road (40 minutes) to Khiva.
 Khiva has preserved its architectural heritage well from the days of the Silk Road, and now referred to as a ‘museum city’.
-Our sight seeing will include such sights as Madrassah Allakuli Khan, Madrassah Muhammad Amin Khan, Kunya Ark, Kelte Minar, Pakhlavan Mahmud Mausoleum, Islam Khoja Minaret and Madrassah, Madrassah Muhammad Rahimkhan, Juma Masjid and Tash Hovli Palace.
+Our sight seeing will include such sights as Madrassah Allakuli Khan, Madrassah Muhammad Amin Khan, Kunya Ark, Kelte Minar, Pakhlavan Mahmud Mausoleum and Tash Hovli Palace.
 After we will visit a silk carpet workshop, which is under UNESCO sponsorship.
 We will enjoy lunch at a local restaurant and dinner at the hotel.

 Today we drive from Khiva to Bukhara, along the Kizilkum Desert (480km, 7-8 hours).
 We will take regular stops to stretch our legs and we will be provided lunch on route.
 We will stop at the Amudaryo River bank for the perfect photo stop opportunity.
-On arrival, we can enjoy some refreshments in the Spices Tea House, and in the evening we have dinner with a local family who may even create delicious dishes by plov cooking (a traditional Uzbek method of cooking).
+On arrival, we can enjoy some refreshments in the Spices Tea House.

 A full day to discover Bukhara, a magnificent city, and also a major stop on the Silk Road and steeped in medieval Islamic architecture, theology and culture.
 It still contains Uzbekistan’s finest and best-preserved mosques, madrassas, and bazaars.
-We will visit sites such as Chor Minor, Ark fortress, Bolo Hauz Mosque, Ismail Samani mausoleum, Chashmai Ayub.
-Poi Kalyan complex with Kalyan mosque, Miri Arab madrassah, Ulugbeg and Abdulazizkhan madrassahs, Trade Domes, the ancient Silk Market, Magokki Attori mosque and Labi Hauz complex.
+We will visit sites such as Chor Minor, Ark fortress, Bolo Hauz Mosque, the ancient Silk Market, Magokki Attori mosque and Labi Hauz complex.
 We'll also visit Sitorai Mokhi Hosasummer residence.
-This evening we hope to enjoy a Folk Show and dinner at a local restaurant.
+This evening we will dine at a local restaurant.

 breakfast we visit Sitorai Mokhi Hosa-summer residence.
 This is beautifully